MustaphaBounoua/soi/README.md

-# S*\Omega*I: Score-based O-INFORMATION Estimation
+# S$\Omega$I: Score-based O-INFORMATION Estimation

 This repository contains the implementation for the paper [Score-based O-INFORMATION Estimation](https://arxiv.org/pdf/2402.05667) presented at ICML 2024.

 ## Description
-S*\Omega*I is a new method to estimate O-information using score functions to describe high interdependencies in complex systems.
+S$\Omega$I is a new method to estimate O-information using score functions to describe high interdependencies in complex systems.
 We show its effectiveness on synthetic data and a real neural application.

 ### Installation
 ```bash